-If you haven’t owned a home in the past three years, you will be considered a first-time homebuyer, and have a multitude of loan options made available to you – including the FHA 203k rehab loan program.
-While 203k loan programs are a great financing option for first-time homebuyers, they are not limited to those who have never owned a home.
-As long as you live in, or plan on living in, the home in question and meet all other FHA 203k requirements, you’re eligible for the 203k loan program – regardless of your home owning history.
+If you haven’t owned a home in the past three years you are considered a first-time homebuyer.
+You have a multitude of loan options made available to you, including the FHA 203k rehab loan program.
+While 203k loan programs are a great financing option for first-time homebuyers it is also for existing homeowners.
+As long as you live in, or plan on living in, the home and meet all other FHA 203k requirements, you’re eligible for the 203k loan program – regardless of your home owning history.

 When it comes to taking out loans, your credit score will always come into play.
 Fortunately, it’s getting easier for homebuyers to get approved for an FHA-backed home loan.
 If you currently have at least a 620 FICO score and put 3.5% down, you may be eligible for an FHA 203k rehab loan.
 Additional requirements need to be met for those whose FICO score is below 620.[/toggle]

 FHA requires just a 3.5% down payment, based on the purchase price + total project cost.
 For instance:

 - Home price $200,000